Queen Máxima of the Netherlands: Activities

 She participates in conferences around the world representing the Netherlands.
 She was granted a seat in the Dutch Council of State on 20 October 2004, the highest advisory body and court of administration.
 She was a member of the Committee for Ethnic Minority Women's Participation from July 2003 until 2005.
 She has a seat on the board of governors of the chair on the Management of Diversity and Integration at the Vrije Universiteit Amsterdam; she (along with her husband) is a patron of the Orange Fund (established to promote social welfare and cohesion in the Netherlands); and she also chairs the Board of Trustees of the Prince Claus Chair in Development and Equity of the International Institute of Social Studies and the University of Utrecht.

 Máxima attended a conference concerned with LGBT rights on 5 March 2008.

 Queen Máxima has been honorary chair of the Money Wise Platform since 2010.
 In this capacity, the Queen focuses attention on the importance of financial education and managing money sensibly, especially where children and young people are concerned.
 The Queen acts as special advisor to the Platform and consults with interested parties on ways of increasing people's financial awareness and resilience.

 Since 10 June 2015, Queen Máxima has been the honorary chair of the Ambassadors for Music at School Platform.
 Queen Máxima has for some years been committed to giving as many children as possible the opportunity to create music.

 Queen Máxima is a member of the Committee for Enterprise and Finance, which succeeded the Microfinance Council in 2011.
 The Queen is committed to extending the reach of various financing opportunities, both through coaching and by providing credit for new and existing small businesses in the Netherlands.
 She also works to increase the number of women entrepreneurs and the scope they have to expand their businesses.

-Since March 2022 Queen Máxima is a Honorary President of "MIND Us" – a mental health platform created in collaboration with the MIND Foundation.
+Since March 2022 Queen Máxima is an Honorary President of "MIND Us" – a mental health platform created in collaboration with the MIND Foundation.

+In 2026, Máxima enlisted in the Dutch National Reserve Corps.